 But she merely laughed, the sound of gears grinding.
 "I wish your father's brothers could see me now."

 Throughout my brother's ceremony, Jermyn barked.
-My mum shuddered each time, fingering her newest frothy attire: creamy yellow lace that seemed fine as cobwebs.
+My mum shuddered each time, fingering her newest frothy attire: creamy yellow lace fine as cobwebs.
 It looked fit to collapse like a Victorian maiden if you looked at it sternly.
 I should have put that in quotes since I borrowed it.
 My new grandmother said it first.

 Finally, my father could take the staccato barks no more.